-1. Describe the services or programs the state includes under the activity.
-(Services and programs must conform to the federal definition of the activity.)
+1. Describe the services or programs the State includes under the activity.
+(Services and programs must conform to the Federal definition of the activity.)

-For TANF and SSP-MOE federal data reporting purposes, unsubsidized employment is full-time or part-time employment in the public or private sector that is not subsidized by TANF or any other public program.
+For federal data reporting purposes, unsubsidized employment is full-or part-time employment in the public or private sector that is not subsidized by TANF or any other public program.
 Unsubsidized employment includes self-employment as well as recipients whose employers claim a tax credit for hiring economically disadvantaged workers.
-Apprenticeship programs that allow participants to earn money while they practice the trade under the supervision of a journey person and attend classes are also considered unsubsidized employment.
+Apprenticeship programs that allow participants to earn money while they practice the trade under the supervision of a journeyperson and attend classes are also considered unsubsidized employment.
 Only the hours that are paid by the employer are counted as unsubsidized employment.
 The determination of whether employment is subsidized, or not, depends on whether the employer, rather than the recipient, receives a subsidy.